doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 ### Multipatch
 First, you need to create the **tes3cmd multipatch**:
 1. Click the tes3cmd_multipatch.bat in your Data Files (you created this in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md))
-1. Follow the instructions/prompts in the command-line window
+1. Follow the prompts in the command-line window and wait for it to generate the patch
 1. Once complete, tes3cmd will create multipatch.esp in your Data Files

-The multipatch erroneously edits four levelled lists affected by the Daedric rarity mod "Some of a Kind."
+The multipatch erroneously edits four levelled lists affected by the Daedric rarity mod "Some of a Kind" (installed in the [**Balance**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/BALANCE.md) section.
 Open TESAME and open the multipatch.esp.
 Filter by type and select the following four "Lev Item" entries and delete them (right click the entries and hit the delete key on your keyboard):
-1. l_m_enchantitem_temple_rank8_2
+1. **l_m_enchantitem_temple_rank8_2**
-1. random excellent melee weapon
+1. **random excellent melee weapon**
-1. random_Golden_saint_weapon
+1. **random_Golden_saint_weapon**
-1. random_Golden_saint_shield
+1. **random_Golden_saint_shield**

 Save the edited plugin by choosing "save as" and overwriting the original plugin.
-In Wrye Mash's Mods Tab, ensure the multipatch.esp plugin is at the bottom of your load order. **NOTE:** You will have to do this each time you regenerate your multipatch.
+In Wrye Mash's Mods Tab, ensure the **multipatch.esp plugin** is at the bottom of your load order (i.e. last). **NOTE:** You will have to do this each time you regenerate your multipatch.

 ### Merged Objects
 Next, create the **Merged Objects patch** with **TES3Merge**:
-1. Launch TES3Merge.exe and follow the prompts
+1. Launch TES3Merge.exe and wait for it to generate the plugin
-1. Once complete, TES3Merge wil create Merged Objects.esp in your Data Files.
+1. Once complete, TES3Merge wil create Merged Objects.esp in your Data Files
+1. Move the newly-created **Merged Objects.esp plugin** to the bottom of your load order (i.e. last)

 Note that you will need to regenerate these two plugins nearly each time you adjust your load order (update, remove or add a plugin) so that the changes are carried on.
 For your convenience, Wrye Mash will indicate if the plugins are missing masters and require regenerating (the plugin will turn yellow or red in the Mods Tab).

 ## Merging
-If you have installed new weapon/item mods and would like to reduce the plugin count, you can use MWedit to open all these plugins simultaneously and merge them into a new plugin (I usually call mine "Unique Items Merged.esp").
-This is an optional, and unnecessary, step.
+If you have installed new weapon/item mods and would like to reduce your plugin count, you can use MWedit to open all these plugins simultaneously and merge them into a new plugin (I usually call mine "Unique Items Merged.esp").
+This is an optional, and unnecessary, step, and I won't provide instructions for basic use of MWEdit.
+If you're familiar with the tool, have at it.
 Remember to clean any created plugins with TESTool and tes3cmd.

 Morrowind's plugin limits is 255 active plugins.
 If you have followed this guide you will likely wind up with 125-140 plugins, well below the limit.